contextgeneric/cgp-patterns/content/consumer-provider-link.md

 impl<Context> CanFormatString for Context where
-    Context: HasProvider,
+    Context: HasCgpProvider,
-    Context::Provider: StringFormatter<Context>,
+    Context::CgpProvider: StringFormatter<Context>,
 {
     fn format_string(&self) -> String {
-        Context::Provider::format_string(self)
+        Context::CgpProvider::format_string(self)
     }
 }
 ```

-First of all, we define a new `HasProvider` trait that contains an associated
+First of all, we define a new `HasCgpProvider` trait that contains an associated
-type `Provider`.
-The `Provider` type would be specified by a context to
+type `CgpProvider`.
+The `CgpProvider` type would be specified by a context to
 choose a provider that it would use to forward all implementations of consumer
 traits.
 Following that, we add a blanket implementation for `CanFormatString`,
-which would be implemented for any `Context` that implements `HasProvider`,
+which would be implemented for any `Context` that implements `HasCgpProvider`,
-provided that `Context::Provider` implements `StringFormatter<Context>`.
+provided that `Context::CgpProvider` implements `StringFormatter<Context>`.

 To explain in simpler terms - if a context has a provider that implements
 a provider trait for that context, then the consumer trait for that context
 is also automatically implemented.

-With the new blanket implementation in place, we can now implement `HasProvider`
+With the new blanket implementation in place, we can now implement `HasCgpProvider`
 for the `Person` context, and it would now help us to implement `CanFormatString`
 for free: